saluumaa/Saluma-s-Portfolio/README.md

 <a name="readme-top"></a>
 # # Saluma-s-Portfolio Project

-> This is a project for building my personal portfolio .
+> This is a project for building my mobile first portfolio .

 ## Built With

+- HTML
-- HTML, CSS
+-  CSS
 - VSCode
+- linter
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Authors <a name="authors"></a>
 👤 **Saluuma Hassan**

 - GitHub: [@Saluumaa](https://github.com/saluumaa)